varnishcache/varnish-cache/doc/sphinx/phk/backends.rst

 We should either park a thread on each backend, or have a poller thread which throws jobs into the work-pool as the backends needs polled.

-The patternmatching is confined to CLI and possibly libvarnishapi
+The pattern matching is confined to CLI and possibly libvarnishapi

 I think this will work,